For Prospective Graduate Students

 - Learn a wide range of skills, such as: designing and conducting experiments, administering standardized tests, interacting with participants, creating stimuli, or coding and analyzing data.

-- Conduct an honors project through the Campuswide Honors Program or the Honors Program in Psychology and Cognitive Sciences, and/or create your own research project if you wish to, for example, with the support of UROP and/or SURP, and present at undergraduate conferences.
+- Conduct an honors project through the Campuswide Honors Program or the Honors Program in Psychology and Cognitive Sciences, and/or create your own research project if you wish to, for example, with the support of UROP and/or SURP, and present at the Annual Undergraduate Research Symposium at UCI, and/or our own Annual WMP Lab Symposium.

 - Build an academic-driven network of friends and HAVE FUN at the same time!

-To gain the most out of your experience and in order to adequately develop your research skills we require a minimum of eight hours per week and two quarters commitment with our lab.
+To gain the most out of your experience and in order to adequately develop your research skills we require a minimum of ten hours per week and two quarters commitment with our lab.

-Many of our alumni went on to pursue advance degrees in fields such as Psychology, Education, Computer Science, or Cognitive Neuroscience.
+Many of our alumni went on to pursue advance degrees in fields such as Psychology (Clinical, Developmental, Cognitive), Education, Data Science, or Neuroscience.
+Recent examples for schools they went to are Teachers College (Columbia University), UCLA, University of Colorado Boulder, Boston University, or Pepperdine University.

 Check out the pictures of the 2017 UROP symposium as well as our Honors student presentations!